Jeremy Pena Player Props: Astros vs. Reds

-On Friday, Jeremy Pena (.349 slugging percentage in past 10 games, with no homers) and the Houston Astros face the Cincinnati Reds, whose starting pitcher will be Andrew Abbott.
-First pitch is at 8:10 PM ET.
+Jeremy Pena -- with a slugging percentage of .349 in his past 10 games (including no homers) -- will be in action for the Houston Astros against the Cincinnati Reds, with Hunter Greene on the hill, on June 17 at 4:10 PM ET.

 Jeremy Pena Game Info & Props vs. the Reds